inspektor-gadget/inspektor-gadget/README.md

   kubectl-gadget [command]

 Available Commands:
-  audit-seccomp     Trace syscalls that seccomp sent to the audit log biolatency        Generate a histogram with the distribution of block device I/O latency biotop            Trace block devices I/O, with container details completion        generate the autocompletion script for the specified shell deploy            Deploy Inspektor Gadget on the cluster help              Help about any command network-policy    Generate network policies based on recorded network activity process-collector Gather information about running processes profile           Profile CPU usage by sampling stack traces seccomp-advisor   Generate seccomp policies based on recorded syscalls activity socket-collector  Gather information about network sockets tcptop            Trace TCP connection, with container details top               Gather, sort and print events according to a given criteria trace             Trace and print system events traceloop         Get strace-like logs of a pod from the past undeploy          Undeploy Inspektor Gadget from cluster version           Show version
+  audit-seccomp   Trace syscalls that seccomp sent to the audit log biolatency      Generate a histogram with the distribution of block device I/O latency biotop          Trace block devices I/O, with container details completion      generate the autocompletion script for the specified shell deploy          Deploy Inspektor Gadget on the cluster help            Help about any command network-policy  Generate network policies based on recorded network activity profile         Profile CPU usage by sampling stack traces seccomp-advisor Generate seccomp policies based on recorded syscalls activity snapshot        Take a snapshot of a subsystem and print it tcptop          Trace TCP connection, with container details top             Gather, sort and print events according to a given criteria trace           Trace and print system events traceloop       Get strace-like logs of a pod from the past undeploy        Undeploy Inspektor Gadget from cluster version         Show version

 ...
 ```